SenseNet/sncom-resources/_posts/2019-02-01-sn-teams-first-design-sprint.md

 tags: [Design Sprint, UX, UX Design, Prototyping, Teamwork]
 ---

 Recently I got a new task which was to rework our admin UI.
-Our admin page is quite clunky and is hard to work around.
-The main navigation is the BFT (aka the big fucking tree) which can be overwhelming if you’re not familiar with the folder structure and can give you a hard time.